 - The caucus has fulfilled a professional need—a need not met by regular programming—among a specific group of AWP stakeholders.

 - The caucus has featured good moderators who cultivate productive discussions that represent the group as a whole.

 - The caucus has shared an agenda and meeting minutes with its members and AWP.

 - The caucus has opened its meeting to all AWP conference attendees who cared to attend.

 All presenters must register for the conference and can do so at our reduced presenter rate.
 The rate will be made available to all presenters, who will be notified via email about how and when to register.

 Many accessibility services require advanced planning and reservations for a conference as large as AWP’s.
 In order to help us better prepare, all requests for accessibility services, equipment, or accommodations should be submitted in advance.
-AWP can best meet accessibility needs when requests are sent to firstname.lastname@example.org by Wednesday, February 7, 2018.
-AWP will make every effort to accommodate requests that arrive after February 7.
-Please see the Accessibility Services page for more information.
+AWP can best meet accessibility needs when requests are sent to email@example.com by Wednesday, January 24, 2024.
+AWP will make every effort to accommodate requests that arrive after January 24.
+Please see the Accessibility Services page of our website for more information.

 Attendees who require special onsite assistance during the conference should request it from staff at AWP’s Accessibility Desk located in the registration area or contact us at firstname.lastname@example.org.